-You likely already know that taking a probiotic supplement is a good idea for many reasons, including its ability to support immune function, nutrient absorption, energy levels, and even occasional low mood.
-By replenishing your microbiome with the beneficial bacteria it needs, you’re taking a responsible and meaningful step towards optimal health and wellness.
+You likely already know that taking a probiotic supplement is a good idea for many reasons, including the fact that friendly flora can help to support immune function, nutrient absorption, energy levels, and even mood.
+By replenishing your microbiome with beneficial bacteria, you’re taking a responsible and meaningful step towards maintaining vibrant health and wellness.

-However, did you know that many probiotic supplements out there aren’t very effective?
-The truth is there are some very powerful details that require your attention so that you can discern the beneficial probiotic supplements from those that won’t do you much good.
+However, did you know that many probiotic supplements out there aren’t delivering the diverse supply of live organisms you might expect?
+The truth is there are some very powerful details that require your attention so that you can discern the quality probiotic supplements from those that won’t do much to support your health.

-At Hyperbiotics, we want you to be sure you’re getting the best for your money and your health.
+At Hyperbiotics, we want you to be sure you’re getting the highest quality supplements for your money and your health.
 We had to do our research and dig deeper when developing our formulas, and we support you in doing the same with your choices.
-That’s why we’re happy to help you understand the need-to-know differences in probiotic supplements so you can make the best decision for yourself and your family.
+That’s why we’re happy to help you understand the need-to-know differences in probiotic supplements, so you can make the best decision for yourself and your family.

 What to Consider When Choosing a Probiotic Supplement

 When it comes to what makes some probiotics much better than others, these are the most important questions to ask:

 Is there a diversity of strains?